slowernews/wisdom-tldr/README.md

 Relationships are based on [trust](#on-trust).

-> *'Everything is: a connection.
+> *'Everything is a connection.
 Humans make connections.
 Sometimes these connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.'*

 > *'Forget those who forget you.'*